kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 * The **zone ingress**:
   * Receive XDS configuration from the local zone control plane.
   * Proxy traffic from other zone data plane proxies to local data plane proxies.
+* (optional) The **zone egress**:
+    * Receive XDS configuration from the local zone control plane.
+    * Proxy traffic from local data plane proxies:
+      * to zone ingress proxies from other zones;
+      * to external services from local zone;

 ## Usage